-A fifteen-foot tall painted bronze statue of the Man of Steel stands in the guise of a no-nonsense guardian in front of the county courthouse.
-A block away is a souvenir shop and museum crammed with mementoes of Superman.
+A fifteen-foot tall painted bronze statue of the Man of Steel with hands on hips stands gallantly in front of the county courthouse.
+A block away is a souvenir shop and museum with Superman launching himself from the side of the building.
+It is crammed with mementos of Superman.
 It has aisles and aisles of costumes and trinkets, including Clark Kent glasses for $4.95 that claim to be UV compliant.
 Superman wrote for the Daily Planet.
 The Metropolis newspaper is the Metropolis Planet.
 The town holds an annual Superman celebration in June with panel discussions and a costume contest.
 I had to wait several minutes to take a photo of the statue while others posed in front of it.
 Illinois can claim a connection to a pair of the most renowned comic book characters.
 The town of Chester on the Mississippi, sixty miles south of St. Louis, is the home of the creator of Popeye.
-The town reflects Metropolis with statues of Popeye and his cohearts as well as a souvenir shop and plenty of other connections.
+The town mirrors Metropolis with statues of Popeye and his cohorts and a souvenir shop.

 The Carnegie Library that had brought me to Metropolis was three blocks away within site of a casino that is the prime lifeblood of the town.